mcroteau/Architect/small-town-secrecy/README.md

-Right now there are people eating gold encrusted food sleeping in soundly in their beds without worry.
-Right now there are people that see the future with a certain degree of certainty.
-Right now there are people acting as inappropriately investing in companies forcing a successful return on investment.
-Right now there is a high class and a low class, right now there is a class in the know and a class reaching hoping to get a crumb.
-Right now things are unfair, and it's becoming more and more secretive.
+Right now there are people feasting on gold encrusted entrees sleeping in soundly and snugly in their beds with little worry.
+Right now there are people that literally see the future with a certain degree of certainty.
+Right now there are people acting inappropriately investing in companies forcing a successful return on investment.
+Right now there is a high class and a low class, right now there is a class in the know and a class not in the know.
+Right now things are unfair, and the situation is becoming more and more secretive.
 It's not good.
 It is not fair.
+It is not right, we are in danger zone.

+The situation for me, the same.
+I live in a small community where homosexuals and blacks are very segregated from the rest of their World.
+As a data analyst I was profiled and have been excluded from all of the reindeer games as well.
+Its not just exclusion but the people of the town of Fairbanks Alaska have gone as far as ruining my old house, displayed child pornography on major sites in order to trap and to get rid of me as an analyst.
+This is just one dimension of the problems that I face currently.
+The other dimension involves the mind in a holistic sense.
+Mind control, mind reading, thought instigation, motion instigation are a reality for me.
+Im at constant struggle in order to battle this.
+What do I mean by this.
+I mean that people are able to operate me.
+(I have yet to figure out the grand design behind this.
+The one and only decent hypothesis involves the future of the civilization, mind control may be on the horizon, "Mild" mind control already exists and we may be given a warning, me being the warning)

+Some will say that I am crazy, and in one aspect I am.
+I have been diagnosed with Bipolar disorder with Schizoeffective disorder.
+I have literally lost my mind 3 times during my life in order to wrap my head around everything.

+Ive been called a treasonous, a rapist, a pedophile, a nazi all in secret.
+People have seen me in the most private of situations, I have lost friends because of this.
+People wont leave the secret area where they can see through my eyes, they wont shut down what ever is attached to me.
+I am suffering.

 When I was just a kid 9 years old, I learned about the horrible acts of Germany and it didn't register as anything important.
 When I met my Grand parents, who were both very German I was at conflict.
 I loved them!
 They were my favorite.
 My father's side was Irish and French.
 My Grandmother on my father's side was challenging to get to know.
 She was strict, opinioniated and not a lot of fun as a kid, but she was great!
 I learned to appreciate and love her more as I got older.
 I understood the reason why she was so strict.
 One side of my family German, the other side Irish...